 What is Mental Health?

-Mental health is the range of thoughts, emotions, and behaviors that impact one’s wellbeing.
+Mental health includes the whole range of thoughts, emotions, and behaviors that come with being human.
 Just like physical health, mental health is important for daily functioning.
-Difficulties with mental health can impact a variety of factors in one’s life, from relationships, to education, employment, recreation, motivation, and personal enjoyment.
+Difficulties with mental health can impact many parts of life, from relationships, to school, work, recreation, motivation, and personal enjoyment.

 Prevalence of mental health conditions

 Mental disorders occur across the world.
-They are not unique to any nation, group, or culture, though some populations have higher prevalence and incidence rates of specific disorders than others.
-According to the National Institute of Mental Health, for 2015 in the Unites States, approximately 43.4 million adults age 18 or older had any mental illness, 9.8 million adults had a serious mental illness, and 13% of children (age 8-15 years) had a diagnosable mental disorder.
+These are not unique to any nation, group, or culture.
+However, some groups of people have higher rates of specific disorders than others.
+According to the National Institute of Mental Health, for 2017 about 46.6 million U.S. adults age 18 or older had some forms of mental illness.
+Of those, 11.2 million adults had a serious mental illness, and nearly half percent of teens (ages 13 to 18) had a mental disorder.

 Cause of mental health conditions

-What causes mental health disorders is a difficult question.
-For many mental health conditions, genetic and biological factors interact with life circumstances to trigger onset.
-The range of life circumstances that can lead to mental health difficulties includes negative life events, exposure to violence, sexual and physical abuse, trauma, low stress tolerance, financial hardship, belonging to a minority or discriminated against group, displacement, and living with a physical disease or chronic illness.
-Not all individuals who undergo such circumstances develop mental health conditions, however a percentage of vulnerable individuals will.
+It is hard to know what causes a mental health disorder.
+For many, genetic and biological factors combine with life experiences to trigger a mental condition.
+The range of life experiences that can lead to mental health difficulties includes exposure to violence, sexual, emotional, or physical abuse, trauma, money problems, belonging to a minority or stigmatized group, homelessness, and living with a physical disease or chronic illness.
+Not all people who undergo these things will develop mental health conditions, however a percentage of vulnerable people will.

 Common mental health conditions

-Characterized by persistent low moods and feelings of worthlessness and hopelessness.
-Often accompanied by sleep disturbance.
+Includes persistent low moods and feelings of worthlessness and hopelessness.
+Often comes with sleep problems such as insomnia.

-Includes anorexia nervosa (an obsessive desire to lose weight by food avoidance and/or compulsive exercise), bulimia nervosa (periods of excessive eating followed by efforts to avoid weight gain) and binge-eating disorder (frequent episode of loss of control over eating, generally resulting in high weight gain).
+Includes anorexia nervosa (an obsessive desire to lose weight by avoiding food and compulsive exercise), bulimia nervosa (periods of excessive eating followed by efforts to avoid weight gain, often through vomiting), and binge-eating disorder (frequent episodes of uncontrolled eating, generally resulting in rapid weight gain).

-A syndrome caused by singular, ongoing, or early trauma or witnessing violence that causes significant impairment, recurrent thoughts of the trauma, and difficulty coping and performing daily tasks.
+Features recurrent thoughts of a trauma, insomnia, and difficulty coping and performing daily tasks.